Eternals: new trailer appears to present a chilling Age of Ultron easter egg

 One fan pointed out the similarities shared by a scene from the newly released Eternals trailer and the vision Thor (Chris Hemsworth) receives in Avengers: Age of Ultron (2015).

-Specifically, they highlight the similarity between a shot of the trailer that shows what appears to be an asteroid crashing against Earth and a similar scene in Thor’s vision in Age of Ultron.
+Specifically, they highlight the resemblance between a shot of the trailer that shows what appears to be an asteroid crashing into Earth and a similar scene in Thor’s vision in Age of Ultron.

 Later in the movie, Thor says, “I had a vision.
 A whirlpool that sucks out all hope of life ”.